-Implications: When life gets hard...
+Implications: When life gets hard...we as His children need to do three things.

 1. Look back.
 That's what verse 2 compels us to do.
-Look to the Cross.
+Look to the cross.
 It could be worse.
 It was for our Savior.
-Look back and remember.
+Look back and remember what He endured.

 2. Look up.
-Look to the Father in heaven.
-Look at the hardship from His perspective.
-God is doing something for our good.
-He's treating us as sons.
+Look to your Father in heaven.
+Look at your hardship from His perspective.
+He is doing something for your good.
+He's treating you as a son.

 3. Look ahead.
 Look to the end of the race, to the finish line.
 And know this...
 It will be worth it all when we see Jesus.
 Life's trials will seem so small when we see Him.
 One glimpse of His dear face, all sorrow will erase.
 So bravely run the race till we see Christ.